Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/cftssh_example.md

 recv part=app1,idf=groupoffiles,nfname=(@/#)test/file\*,file=all
 ```

-This results in downloading all remote files in the <span class="code">`test `</span>folder with the path relative to the workingdir.
+This results in downloading all remote files in the `test `folder with the path relative to the workingdir.

 ## Transfer CFT client with a SecureTransport server